-(Source: Housing Vision, St Albans and District Housing Needs Toolkit)
+(Source: Housing Vision, St Albans City and District HMA and Housing Needs Toolkit)

-- There is a gross (unadjusted) requirement for 11,329 additional homes in the St Albans City and District area between 2011 and 2031. - There is a growth of 38% in the requirement for 1 bed housing; 21% growth in the requirement for 2 bed; 27% for 3 bed housing and a 8% growth in the requirement for 4 bed housing.
+- There is a gross (unadjusted) need for 11,329 additional homes in the St Albans City and District area between 2011 and 2031, equivalent to 566 homes per annum. - There is a growth of 38% in the need for 1 bed housing; 21% growth in the need for 2 bed; 27% for 3 bed housing and a 8% growth in the need for 4 bed housing.
 Please note that these projections are based on the application of a minimum bedsize requirement.
-In view of restrictions imposed on eligibility for Housing Benefit, it is likely that the requirement for 1 bed affordable housing will be limited to this bedsize but in the market sector, there is likely to be a preference by consumers and providers for an additional bedroom which, in terms of the greater flexibility achieved, should be encouraged.
+In view of restrictions imposed on eligibility for Housing Benefit, it is likely that the need for 1 bed affordable housing will be limited to this bedsize but in the market sector, there is likely to be a preference by consumers and providers for an additional bedroom which, in terms of the greater flexibility achieved, should be encouraged.